Milford Sound and Te Anau are not only beautiful in their own right, but the journey to and from them is breathtaking too.

 We passed a rock face that the seals like to lay about on in the sunshine, and saw some valiant efforts of one seal trying to get to the top of this rock, to no avail.
 The seal that had managed to get up there when the tide was higher was pretty smug about it too.

 We headed inside as the sun disappeared, to play some cards and wind down.
-Dad and I drank whisky until we were rather merry, and we all retired to our shoeboxes.
-I’m only kidding by the way, the rooms are basic but perfectly functional and clean.
+Dad and I drank whisky until we were rather merry, and we all retired to our small cabins.

 I had a great sleep, and Dad wishes he could say the same.
 Due to the layout of the rooms and the guests being packed in like sardines, Dad was closer to a Chinese man from next door than he was to Mum, despite the paper thin wall between them.
 Said Chinese man just so happened to have a tickly cough, bronchitis and emphysema, to Dad’s delight!

-After such a wonderful and lucky experience (dolphins don’t live at Milford Sound), we gently cruised to shore and were quickly robbed of $35 for a key ring.
+After such a wonderful and lucky experience, we gently cruised to shore and were quickly robbed of $35 for a key ring.
 You also get a CD and a postcard, but still.

-Gem and I went for a wander to see what was about, and we fell in love with the quaint little town of Te Anau.
+I went for a wander to see what was about, and fell in love with the quaint little town of Te Anau.
 Bordering the beautiful Lake Te Anau, this tourist town was just busy enough to have an atmosphere but not so busy you felt crushed.
-We stopped at one of the many small diners for a bite to eat in the sun, and I ordered some eel sushi, much to Gemma’s disgust.
-We soon retired to our motel garden for a bit of sunbathing.
+I stopped at one of the many small diners for a bite to eat in the sun, and ordered some eel sushi, it tastes just as you may imagine!
+I soon retired to our motel garden for a bit of sunbathing.

 The parents had been playing minigolf and we met up with them our lazy afternoon, and they invited us out for dinner, their treat.
 Lovely stuff.
 We went to Dolce Vita, which is the poshest looking place in Te Anau.
 They have an authentic Italian car parked out the front of the open air restaurant, and in full view of all the other guests Dad decides to hop in for a photo.
 It was only when I saw the car parked elsewhere the next day that I realised it was the owners real car, not just a marketing tool.

-The next day Gem and I wanted to repay the parents, so we headed out and bought us all tickets to see the glow worm caves just across the lake.
+The next day I wanted to repay the parents, so I headed out and bought us all tickets to see the glow worm caves just across the lake.
 We were picked up on a packed cruise boat, running slightly late as they do, and transported across the lake to where the caves are located.

 The large crowd was split into smaller groups of around 14 people and each group was given a staff member to guide them.
 After a brief introductory video that explained how and what they eat, what they really are (not worms) and why they live in caves, we were led into the caves and warned not to photograph as the flash could upset them.